Sensitivity: Experiencing emotional content in the workplace

 Objective: An objective person is someone who is concerned about the facts and is not influenced by personal feelings or biases.
 Part of being objective is being fair in your work.
 They try to consider both sides of an argument and avoid making value judgments.
 Being objective makes your work more professional and credible.

 Sensitive: People who are sensitive often make decisions on aesthetic and personal values.
 They usually rely on empathy and sensitivity when considering what to do.
-Sensitive types tend to have more refined tastes and interests, are likely to be sentimental.
+Sensitive types tend to have more refined tastes and interests and are more likely to be sentimental.
 These individuals strive to be well-respected in the workplace.

-The interview questions listed below can draw revealing answers and get you on your way to finding whether employees are objective or sensitive.
-These interview questions will help you assess the degree of how sensitive a candidate is.
+The interview questions listed below can draw revealing answers and get you on your way to finding whether employees are able to.
+These interview questions will allow you to assess the degree of how objective or sensitive a candidate is.